 UNIVERSITY COLLEGE DUBLIN

-NATIONAL UNIVERSITY OF IRELAND, DUBLIN
+NATIONAL UNIVERSITY OF IRELAND

 RADIOGRAPHY

-SESSION 2000/2001
+SESSION 2001 - 2002

 NOTE:

 Where the tuition in a subject is completed in the first semester, the University Examination in that subject may be held during the prescribed period at the end of the semester.
 Supplemental examinations, if required, will take place in the Autumn.

+CONTENTS

+CONTENTS

+Page

+DEGREE OF BACHELOR OF SCIENCE (RADIOGRAPHY)

+Introductory Information .
+4

+Summary of Courses and Examination Subjects .
+5

+Regulations 7

+Syllabus of Courses:

+First Year 8

+Second Year 10

+Third Year 12

+Fourth Year 14

+POSTGRADUATE COURSES

+Higher Diplomas in Diagnostic Imaging:

+General Information .
+15

+Computed Tomography 18

+Magnetic Resonance .
+20

+Mammography / Breast Imaging .
+21

+Radionuclide Imaging .
+24

+Ultrasound 26

+Degree of Master Science (Radiography) .
+28

+Degree of Doctor of Philosophy (PhD) 29

+DEGREE OF BACHELOR OF SCIENCE (RADIOGRAPHY), BSc (Radiog.)

+INTRODUCTORY INFORMATION

-CONTENTS Page DEGREE OF BACHELOR OF SCIENCE (RADIOGRAPHY) Introductory Information Summary of Courses and Examination Subjects .....
-Regulations .....
-7 Syllabus of Courses: First Year 8 Second Year .....
-10 Third Year .....
-12 Fourth Year .....
-14 POSTGRADUATE COURSES Higher Diplomas in Diagnostic Imaging: General Information 15 Computed Tomography .....
-17 Magnetic Resonance 19 Mammography / Breast Imaging .....
-21 Radionuclide Imaging .....
-23 25 Ultrasound .....
-27 Degree of Master Science (Radiography) DEGREE OF BACHELOR OF SCIENCE (RADIOGRAPHY), BSc (Radiog) INTRODUCTORY INFORMATION The full-time degree course leads to the examination for the Degree of Bachelor of Science (Radiography) of the National University of Ireland and to professional recognition by the Irish Institute of Radiography.
+The full-time degree course leads to the examination for the Degree of Bachelor of Science (Radiography) of the National University of Ireland and to professional recognition by the Irish Institute of Radiography.
 The degree is internationally recognised for the practice of Radiography.

-Application and Admission In session 2000/2001 not more than twenty places will be available in the first year.
+Application and Admission

+In session 2001/2002 not more than twenty five places will be available in the first year.
 Admission is competitive and is based on the points system for students taking Leaving Certificate examinations.

 Information on the application procedure may be obtained from the Central Applications Office, Tower House, Eglinton Street, Galway, (telephone: 091 509 800).
-Information on admission requirements may be obtained from the Admissions Office, University College Dublin, Belfield, Dublin 4 (telephone: 01 706 1425).
+Information on admission requirements may be obtained from the Admissions Office, University College Dublin, Belfield, Dublin 4 (telephone: 01 716 1425).

 Note:

 Prospective students must have a laboratory science subject, and either Physics or Chemistry is recommended.
 Prospective students are strongly advised to spend some time in an X-ray department before completing the CAO form.
+Experience gained in an X-ray department will be of great benefit to candidates considering Radiography as a career.
 Induction Advisory meetings are held in the week before term begins.
 Attendance is obligatory for first year students.
-Details are forwarded to students early in Autumn.
-Fees Additional expenses arise from uniforms, books and costs associated with the professional recognition of the Irish Institute of Radiography.
-Hepatitis B Vaccination: In line with currently accepted policies for health care workers, Hepatitis B vaccination is arranged for all undergraduate radiographers at the commencement of the course.
-Kaaiography ------------- Dates of the Academic Session 2000/2001 The dates of the academic session 2000/2001 for Radiography students are as follows: First Semester: 18th September 2000 - 8th December 2000 (Michaelmas term) Second Semester: 8th January 2001 - 20th April 2001 (Hilary/Trinity terms) \ \ Dates of mid-term break vary depending on year of the course.
+Details are forwarded to students early in autumn.
+Fees Additional expenses arise from uniforms, books, and travel to clinical centres and costs associated with the professional recognition of the Irish Institute of Radiography.
+Hepatitis B Vaccination:

+In line with currently accepted policies for health care workers, Hepatitis B vaccination is arranged for all undergraduate radiographers at the commencement of the course.
+Dates of the Academic Session 2001/2002 The dates of the academic session 2001/2002 for Radiography students are as follows: First Semester: 17th September 2001 - 7th December 2001 (Michaelmas term) Second Semester: 7th January 2002 - 19th April 2002 (Hilary/Trinity terms) Dates of mid-term break vary depending on year of the course.
 Note: Clinical instruction and hospital placements continue beyond the above dates in all four years of the course.
 The length of the summer recess is approximately eight weeks.